Asian Car Brands

 Tata Logo

-Tata Motors is owned by the Tata Group Corporation, which was named after Jamsetji Nasarvanji Tata.
+Tata Motors is owned by the Tata Group Corporation, named after Jamsetji Nasarvanji Tata.
 The automobile company traces its history back to 1945 as a manufacturer of locomotives.
 Nowadays, its lineup is much wider and includes cars of various brands, including Land Rover and Jaguar.
 Tata is known as the creator of the prototype air car and the developer of the world’s cheapest car, the Nano subcompact hatchback.

 Japan